thirtythreeforty/neolink/README.md

 The Docker image is "best effort" and intended for advanced users; questions about running Docker are outside the scope of Neolink.

-If you use a UDP only camera, such as a battery camera you will need to either use `--net=host` or setup a [macvlan](https://docs.docker.com/network/macvlan/) for the docker image that supports UDP broadcast.
+If you use a battery-powered camera (or other UDP-only camera) you will need to either use `--net=host` or setup a [macvlan](https://docs.docker.com/network/macvlan/) for the docker image that supports UDP broadcast.
 This is because UDP requires that udp broadcast messages are transmitted across